Black men in D.C. are expected to die 17 years earlier than White men. Here’s why.

 But the distance between home and a grocery store can lead to some people living longer than others.
 Heart disease, which can be caused by an unhealthy diet, was a major reason Black residents in the District died earlier than White residents in 2016, according to a new study published in Nature on Thursday.

-The study’s researchers set out to better understand the District’s life-expectancy gap.
+The study’s researchers set out to better understand the District’s life expectancy gap.

 “Not only are we targeting specific causes of death that highlight disparities between Blacks and Whites in D.C., we’re also highlighting the stages of life, specifically, where those are being impacted most,” said Max Roberts, a PhD student at Utah State University and the lead author of the study.

 Roberts and his two co-authors analyzed mortality data from 1999 to 2017.
 They found that, on average, Black men died 17 years earlier than their White counterparts in 2016.
-Heart disease, homicide, cancer, and unintentional injuries such as accidental drug poisoning contributed most to the gap.
+Heart disease, homicide, cancer and unintentional injuries such as accidental drug poisoning contributed most to the gap.
 Homicide contributed most to the gap from ages 15 to 39, while heart disease and cancer contributed most from ages 45 to 74.

-Black women, on average, died 12 years earlier than their White counterparts in 2016, with heart disease, cancer, and perinatal conditions contributing most to the gap.
+Black women, on average, died 12 years earlier than their White counterparts in 2016, with heart disease, cancer and perinatal conditions contributing most to the gap.
 Heart disease and cancer among females contributed most from ages 40 to 74, while perinatal conditions contributed most before age 1.

-Though the national life-expectancy gap between Black and White people has narrowed since 1970 for a number of reasons, including increased access to health care and higher educational attainment, the gap has widened in the District, according to Roberts’s findings.
+Though the national life expectancy gap between Black and White people has narrowed since 1970 for a number of reasons, including increased access to health care and higher educational attainment, the gap has widened in the District, according to Roberts’s findings.

-“Those findings are disappointing but not surprising,” said Dana Mueller, the director of adult and family medicine at Mary’s Center, a nonprofit community health center in the District.
+“Those findings are disappointing but not surprising,” said Dana Mueller, a physician and the director of adult and family medicine at Mary’s Center, a nonprofit community health center in the District.
 She pointed out that heart disease and cancer are the leading causes of death in the country.
-And she pointed to the lack of health care facilities east of the Anacostia River, where there is no trauma center and where many Black people in the District live.
+She also mentioned the lack of health care facilities east of the Anacostia River, where there is no trauma center and where many Black people in the District live.

 The District’s only public hospital, United Medical Center, which is located in Ward 8, has been plagued by financial instability and scandal among its leaders.
-Health regulators closed UMC’s obstetrics ward in 2017 because of dangerous medical errors, and The Washington Post reported later that year on questionable deaths at the hospital expected to close permanently in 2023.
+Health regulators closed UMC’s obstetrics ward in 2017 because of dangerous medical errors, and The Washington Post reported later that year on questionable deaths at the hospital, which is expected to close permanently in 2023.

 Providence Hospital, another hospital that primarily served Black people in the District, ended many of its services in 2018.